CentOS-PaaS-SIG/linchpin/docs/source/includes/validate.rst

                  ssh-import-id: gh:herlo
                  lock_passwd: true

-If `linchpin validate` is run on the PinFile above, this will be the output:
+If `linchpin validate` is run on a PinFile containing the topology above, this will be the output:

 .. code-block:: bash